CRUSTDE-ContainerizedRustDevEnv/CRUSTDE_Containerized_Rust_DevEnv/README.md

 ## File Workflow for backups for CRUSTDE

 Development files are important.
 We don't want to lose them because of a mishap.
-Some details abount my workflow for backup:
+Some details about my workflow for backup:

 <https://github.com/CRUSTDE-ContainerizedRustDevEnv/github_dropbox_external_drive>

+## dash vs underscore madness

+GitHub does not allow underscores in the Organization name or Username.
+This is because underscore cannot be used in internet domain names or subdomain names.
+But it is allowed in repository names.
+I prefer using underscore because of Rust naming conventions.
+I will use underscore everywhere except where is not possible.
+There I will convert them to dashes or remove them.

 ## Open-source and free as a beer